Skip to main content

 • Fertility app

-• Members must download the Member Claim Form (PDF) or the State Health Plan Claim Form (PDF) to submit and include the following:
+• Members must download the Member Claim Form (PDF) to submit and include the following:

 • the Natural Cycles receipt: As of April 1, 2024, write the CPT code 99199 and diagnosis code Z30.8 on the receipt.
 Prior to April 1, 2024, use 99199 as the CPT code and the diagnosis code, Z30.8.